 Sensory integration happens in the child’s body-mind, when children move and explore, when they climb trees, sweep the floor, wash the dishes or the car.
 It involves a child feeling their own body when making their own effort, so that their hands, arms, legs, eye, ears and mind all work together.
 With feelingful support and focus on emotions, human beings can overcome all sorts of internal or external challenges.

 Sensory integration is not limited to sessions in OT’s playrooms.
-It also takes place when making things using the hands and imagination, including crafts, and when doing house hold tasks and everyday chores activities that involve movement and arise every day at home, e.g. cracking an egg to make scrambled eggs, mixing dough to make biscuits or a cake, washing and cutting vegetables, sweeping the floor, wiping the table, hanging up or folding clothes after washing, ...
+It also takes place when making things using the hands and imagination, including crafts, and when doing house hold tasks and everyday chores and activities, that involve movement and arise every day at home, e.g. cracking an egg to make scrambled eggs, mixing dough to make biscuits or a cake, washing and cutting vegetables, sweeping the floor, wiping the table, hanging up or folding clothes after washing, ...

 In a Waldon Lesson the adult helps the child to experience movements/activities that develop his general understanding of 'how things work', including his/her own body.